dannyvelas/my-astro-website/src/pages/posts/aoc-dsl.md

 ---
 layout: "../../layouts/BlogLayout.astro"
-title: 'My idea of a cool new programming language'
+title: 'Learning APL'
 publishedDate: 2024-02-25
 description: 'Spec of a programming language that might be cool to develop'
 author: 'Daniel Velasquez'
-tags: ["career"]
+tags: ["apl", "functional-programming", "languages"]
 ---

-## Background: Learning APL
+## Background

 My background is predominantly in imperative or object-oriented languages.
 The first language I ever learned was C++.
 In college, I mostly wrote Java, C, and C++.
 In my career, I've mostly developed using Go and Typescript.
 However, I've always had a keen interest in functional programming.
 As such, I've tried to teach myself functional languages and patterns in my spare time.